Mars Rover Dog Coding Camp

 • Day 4 – Mars Colony Challenge: Combine all skills to explore, navigate, and complete a capstone mission in a simulated Mars colony.

-Students will learn coding, robotics, and problem-solving while leaving their pawprints on the Red Planet!
+In a nutshell, students will learn coding, robotics, and problem-solving while leaving their pawprints on the Red Planet!

 Campers will discover how Bittle’s open-source coding platform lets them program both simple moves and complex behaviors using block coding, Arduino, or Python.
 With the sensor pack, students turn their rover dog into a true space explorer: ultrasonic sensing helps it avoid craters and rocks, the IMU keeps it balanced on tilted surfaces, and optional AI vision modules let it recognize colors, shapes, or even markers placed around the colony.